driekeerJ/ai-chat-poc/README.md

 # ai-chat-poc
-## Step 1.
-Create project
+## Create project
 1. Go to `https://start.spring.io/`
 2. Choose at least `openAI`, `Thymeleaf` and `Web`
 3. Generate a project

-## Step 2.
-Register your key for openAI and the model you will use
+## Register your key for openAI and the model you will use
 Put the following setting in your `application.properties`.
 I have put it in my local properties that will not be uploaded to git, for obvious reasons.
 ```bash
 spring.ai.openai.api-key=YOUR_OPENAI_API_KEY
 spring.ai.openai.chat.options.model=gpt-4.1-nano
 ```

-## Step 3.
-Add a commandline runner to your application
+## Add a commandline runner to your application
 ```java
 package com.wallway.ai_chat_poc;